 Nevertheless, speaking is simply a process of manipulating tongue placement, breath stream, and voice to produce a sound code that represents these building blocks.
 The blocks are assembled by way of the stream of sounds produced by these manipulations.
 Cueing is a process of manipulating handshapes, hand placements, and non-manual signals to produce a visible code representing the same building blocks.
 The blocks are assembled by way of the stream of cues produced by these manipulations.
 Because cueing is the visible counterpart of speaking, cued language is the visible counterpart of spoken language.

-See our brochures on Why Susie Q. can Read and Discover Cued Speech [PDF]
+See our brochure on Why Susie Q. can Read

 - Fleetwood & Metzger, 1995